 Once it has been established that planning permission is required, an application must be made to the Local Planning Authority (the Isle of Wight Council).

-Planning application forms, guidance and advice is available via the Planning Portal website by clicking here or by using the FAQs tab above.
+Planning application forms, guidance and advice is available via the Planning Portal website or by using the FAQs tab above.

 All planning applications that are submitted to the Local Planning Authority (LPA) must be supported by certain information before they can be validated and then decided.
 The type of information that is required is set out within the national validation requirements for planning applications and also the Council’s own local list of validation requirements.
 The local list is prepared by the LPA to clarify what information is required for applications of a particular type, scale or location within their area.
 The current version of the local list was adopted in January 2017.